Del Monte Forest, California: 2020 census

+Income and poverty

 In 2023, the US Census Bureau estimated that the median household income was $154,730, and the per capita income was $128,746.
 About 3.9% of families and 5.5% of the population were below the poverty line.

 Government

 At the county level, Del Monte Forest is represented on the Monterey County Board of Supervisors by Supervisor Kate Daniels.